President: Rudy P. Guevarra, Jr.

 Vice-President: Kelly Jackson

 Kelly Jackson is an Associate Professor in the School of Social Work at Arizona State University.
 Her research examines the identity development and wellbeing of individuals and families living multiracially.
 She is committed to expanding our knowledge base to be more inclusive of the multiracial experience.
-As a multiracial Black/white woman of color, she has been involved in numerous multiracial organizations since 2008, including the local Arizona chapter of SWIRL (2008-2009), serving on the board of MAVIN from 2008-2013 (VP from 2011-2013), and more recently on the CMRS programming committee (2017-2018).
-Currently, she serves on the board of Mixed Roots Stories (2017-present), which advocates for social justice by creating counterspaces that showcase the diverse stories of multiracial artists.
+As a multiracial Black/white woman, she has been involved in numerous multiracial organizations since 2008, including the local Arizona chapter of SWIRL (2008-2009), serving on the board of MAVIN (2008-2013) and Mixed Roots Stories (2017-current) and more recently as the elected Vice President of the Critical Mixed Race Studies Association.
+It is her goal to give back to our community and secure more permanent spaces for future generations of multiracial scholars, students, organizers, activists, and artists.

 Community Liaison: Naliyah Kaya